KomodoPlatform/developer-docs/docs/qa/adb-logcat.md

 The following walkthrough describes the process to collect logs using adb.

 :::tip Note
-Parts of this article are from the stackexchange answer: https://android.stackexchange.com/a/144967
+Some parts of this article are taken from the following stackexchange answer: https://android.stackexchange.com/a/144967
 :::

 ## Preparing the android device